tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 </details>

 What does PC1 appear to be describing in biological terms?
-How robust is this interpretation to differences in the amount of data used and how it is treated?

 ## Site frequency spectrum